-The “broken” social care system is being propped up by council rainy day funds, slashing budgets for other services, and cash from council tax precepts as local authorities battle to fill funding gaps, which, with reductions in some key funds likely in the coming years, are only set to worsen.
+The “broken” social care system is being propped up by rainy-day funds, slashing budgets for other services and cash from council tax precepts as authorities battle to fill funding gaps which, with reductions in some key funds likely in the coming years, are only set to worsen.

 Bradford’s “significant” funding pressures meant £15.2m needed to be found from elsewhere to balance its adult social care budget, while Hull’s funding gap was £9.5m, Rotherham’s amounted to £9m, Sheffield’s was £7.7m.